9th8/up-to-date-real-world-haskell/28-software-transactional-memory.md

 assumption that we can rely upon.

 The `STM` monad prevents us from accidentally performing non-transactional I/O actions.
-We don\'t need to worry about lock ordering, since our code contains no locks.
-We can forget about lost wakeups, since we don\'t have condition variables.
+We don't need to worry about lock ordering, since our code contains no locks.
+We can forget about lost wakeups, since we don't have condition variables.
 If an exception is thrown, we can either catch it using `catchSTM`, or be bounced out of our transaction, leaving our state untouched.
 Finally, the `retry` and `orElse` functions give us some beautiful ways to structure our code.